Dr. Michael A. Rapoport

 Professor Rapoport's current research project is a scholalry edition and translation of Fakhr al-Din al-Razi's Compendium of Logic and Philosophy (Mulakhkhas al-mantiq wa-l-hikma), a 12th-century book that attemps to present a coherent, systematic account of all scientific disciplines at the time.
 The project is supported by funding from the American Philosophical Society's Franklin Research Grant and a research award from the National Endowment for the Humanities for the 2023-24 academic year.

-Professor Rapoport is leading the development of a new minor in Health Humanities, which will offer students opportunities to examine how people understand and experience health, illness, and medicine across cultures, places, and times, through the perspectives of the humanities, arts, and social sciences.
+Professor Rapoport is leading the development of a new minor in Health Humanities.
+Available in Fall 2024, the minor which will offer students opportunities to examine how people understand and experience health, illness, and medicine across cultures, places, and times, through the perspectives of the humanities, arts, and social sciences.
+Rapoport is the Principal Investigator on a NEH Humanities Connections grant (press release), which will support develping the minor.
 If you’re interested in the new minor, feel free to reach out to Prof. Rapoport here.

 Professor Rapoport teaches courses on Arabic language and Arab(ic) and Islamic literature, culture, and history.
 He has taught the following courses at FAU: